$(\infty,1)$-Categorical Comprehension Schemes: Diagrammatic -comprehension schemes

-It follows for instance that the $\infty$-category $\mathcal{S}$ of spaces is locally small over itself (i.e.\ its canonical fibration is locally small).
-Since it is a locally small $\infty$-category as well, but its slice $\infty$-categories are generally large, one can show that it cannot be small over itself.
-Hence, Proposition~\ref{exmplelocsmall} and Example~\ref{emxplesize} together show that, in general, smallness -- which can be thought of as horizontal smallness -- and local smallness -- which can be thought of as vertical smallness -- are mutually independent properties.
+The two characterizations in Example~\ref{exmplecntrblty} allow easy constructions of cartesian fibrations which are globally small but not locally small.
+For instance, we may take the free monoid on one generator and consider it as an ordinary category $\mathcal{M}$ with one object.
+Its nerve yields a cartesian fibration $N(\mathcal{M})\twoheadrightarrow\Delta^0$ which is globally small but not locally small.
+Vice versa, for instance the $\infty$-category $\mathcal{S}$ of spaces is locally small over itself (i.e.\ its canonical indexing is locally small).
+Since it is a locally small $\infty$-category as well, but its slice $\infty$-categories are generally large, one can show that it cannot be globally small over itself.
+Hence, Proposition~\ref{exmplelocsmall} and Example~\ref{exmplecntrblty} together show that, in general, global smallness and local smallness are mutually independent properties.
+This mutual independence can also directly be seen via the following example.